lsingh123/GSC19/fuseki.md

 ### To find sources for a specific country: <a name="country"></a>

-This query will return the graphs of all the sources for the country with wikidata code Q30 (US).
+This query will return the graphs of all the sources for the country with wikidata code [Q30](https://www.wikidata.org/wiki/Q30).

 ```
 SELECT ?g